 How do I care for my dental implant?

-Once your dental implant is fitted, you clean it just like your real teeth.
+Once your dental implant is fitted, you will need to treat the crown that's attached to it just like your real teeth.
 Brush twice a day and clean in between with floss or an interdental brush.
-Failing to clean your dental implant properly means it could develop plaque, just like you get on natural teeth, which can lead to gum infections and pain, or for the implant to become loose.
+Failing to clean your crown properly means it could develop plaque, just like you get on natural teeth, which can lead to gum infections and pain, or for the implant to become loose.

 How long do dental implants last?

 If it is well looked after and you have regular appointments with your dentist, your dental implant should last a long time.
 Any crowns you have may require additional care or replacement, but it’s expected that over 90% of dental implants will still be functioning after 10 years.
-In fact, survival rates of over 95% over 15-20 years have been shown, proving that dental implants are a worthwhile investment.
+In fact, survival rates of over 95% for between 15 and 20 years have been shown, proving that dental implants are a worthwhile investment.

 Do you offer full mouth dental implants?